dragomano/markdown-it-steps/docs/README.md

-# `markdown-it-steps'
+# markdown-it-steps

-VitePress and Markdown-it plugin adding the Steps container to your Markdown markup.
+Markdown-it plugin adding the Steps container in Markdown.

 ## Documentation